thanujadax/thanujadax.github.io/mldsc.md

 title: Machine Learning
 ---

-Machine learning is an invaluable tool for solving many problems in computer vision.
 In the image segmentation algorithms developed or used in our work we use *pixel-wise probability maps* as a starting point.
 What these probability maps essentially tell us is the probability of each pixel to be given a particular label of interest.
 For example, in our [2D neuron slice segmentation project]({{ site.url }}), we require the probability of each pixel of the EM image to be part of neuron membrane.

 In our work we mainly use *random forest* classifiers and *convolutional neural networks*.